uschpc/workshop-data/src/index.md

 ## Using /tmp space

 - Local `/tmp` directories on compute nodes are restricted to 1 GB of RAM space, shared among jobs running on the same node
-- These can become full and are cleared
+- These can become full and are cleared (which can kill jobs)
 - Define temporary directories in your /scratch or /project directories
 - Redirect temporary files created in the background by programs
 - Set the `TMPDIR` environment variable: